d9pouces/django-floor/doc/source/packaging.rst

 packaging dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

-You should use `DebTools <https://github.com/d9pouces/DebTools>`_ to create package for all dependencies in a single command.
+You should use `DebTools <https://debtools.readthedocs.org/en/latest/>`_ to create packages for all dependencies in a single command.
 Creating all packages is quite simple:

     #. create a virtualenv and install your application (so all your dependencies are also installed),